typelevel/cats-effect/README.md

 ## Usage

 The most current stable release of cats-effect is **0.10**.
 We are confident in the quality of this release, and do consider it "production-ready".
-However, we will not be *guaranteeing* source compatibility until the 1.0 release, which will depend on cats-core 1.0 (when it is released).
+However, we will not be *guaranteeing* source compatibility until the 1.0 release.
 See [compatibility and versioning](https://github.com/typelevel/cats-effect/blob/master/versioning.md) for more information on our compatibility and semantic versioning policies.

 ```sbt
 libraryDependencies += "org.typelevel" %% "cats-effect" % "0.10"